What Are the Stages of Mesothelioma?

 Because symptoms don’t develop until later mesothelioma stages, most patients are not diagnosed until stages 3 or 4.
 The cancer’s cell type and patient’s overall health also affect treatment options.

-The most common treatment for mesothelioma is chemotherapy.
+The most common treatment for malignant mesothelioma is chemotherapy.
 Some patients are diagnosed early enough to qualify for surgery.
 Surgical procedures are often combined with chemotherapy and radiation to kill more cancer cells.
 Meanwhile, clinical trials continue testing new treatments such as immunotherapy.

 Stages of Mesothelioma